veracity/veracity-documentation/sections/dataworkbench/apiendpoints.md

 * 401 code when you are unauthorized to access a resource.
 * 404 code when the resource was not found.
 * 500 code for an internal server error.
-* 502 when you have called a bad gateway.
+* 502 when you have called a bad gateway..